reidstidolph/128t-slackbot/README.md

 #!plaintext
 [user@host]$ ./128t-slackbot setup
 ```
+Configuration data is stored in './cache/.slackbot-config.json'.
+If you want to re-initialize your 128T-Slackbot from scratch, just delete this file.

 ## Operation
 Operating the 128T-Slackbot is easy.
 Run the 128T-Slackbot without any arguments to see the available options.